Jon Oliva: Jon Oliva's Pain

 After touring and writing with TSO, Oliva formed his own band, Jon Oliva's Pain (JOP), in 2003.
 JOP released an album entitled 'Tage Mahal in 2004 on the SPV label, then subsequently signed to AFM Records in March 2006 for the release of their second album Maniacal Renderings, which was released on September 4, 2006.
 JOP's third recording was released on May 6, 2008, and was titled Global Warning.
 In the last two recordings, JOP has re-worked and re-recorded songs from a collection of old recordings with his brother Criss Oliva.

 Health issues

 In April 2016, Oliva suffered a mild stroke from which he fully recovered.

 In March 2021, Oliva revealed that he had a battle with COVID-19 for two months the year before.

+In September 2023, Oliva suffered a spinal injury which postponed production of the upcoming Savatage album Curtain Call until early 2024: "I slipped on a wet marble floor and I fractured my T7 vertebra.
+It is very painful; I'm actually in a lot of pain right now.
+I have to wear this kind of like a harness vest support thing for four months."

+In October 2024, Oliva revealed that he was diagnosed with both multiple sclerosis and Ménière's disease and "[his] doctors are working with [him] to get healthy again."
+As the result of his condition, he did not join Savatage for their first show in almost ten years at the Monsters of Rock festival in São Paulo on April 19, 2025.